Natalizumab (Intravenous route)

 - Liver disease—Use with caution.
 This medicine may make this condition worse.

 - Progressive multifocal leukoencephalopathy (PML, rare brain infection) or history of—Should not be used in patients with this condition.

 - Weak immune system (caused by HIV infection, AIDS, leukemia, lymphoma, or organ transplant)—Use is not recommended.
 May increase risk of developing infections, including PML.

 Proper Use of This Medicine:

-Your doctor may need to check your brain before you start using this medicine.
-To do this, you may need to have a test known as a Magnetic Resonance Imaging (MRI) scan.
+Your doctor may need to check your brain before you start receiving this medicine.
+To do this, you may need to have a Magnetic Resonance Imaging (MRI) scan.

 Precautions While Using This Medicine: